GAF vs Owens Corning vs Atlas: Which Shingle Brand Is Best?

 Service Area Recommendations

-If you're in Cincinnati, Mason, Loveland, or the surrounding Greater Cincinnati area, I have strong relationships with all three manufacturers and their distributors.
-Whichever you choose, I can support you before, during, and after installation.
+If you're in Cincinnati, Mason, Loveland, or the surrounding Greater Cincinnati area, I install GAF (I'm a GAF Certified contractor) and TAMKO, and I'll gladly install Owens Corning if you prefer it.
+I'll support you before, during, and after installation on any roof I put on.

 The Bottom Line